 - Resilience is the capacity of a system to survive, adapt, and grow in the face of unforeseen changes, even catastrophic incidents.

 - In a world of climate change, resource scarcity, political turbulence, social change, constant technological developments and mounting regulatory pressures, industrial growth does not always proceed smoothly.
 MCI needs to be able to flourish and grow in the face of uncertainty and constant change.
-We believe a sustainable company is also a resilient company, and that our sustainability programme helps us to foresee and overcome disruptions and to continually transform ourselves to meet the changing needs and expectations of our customers, talent, shareholders and other stakeholders.
+We believe a sustainable company is also a resilient company.
+Our sustainability programme helps us foresee and overcome disruptions and continually transform ourselves to meet the changing needs and expectations of our customers, talent, shareholders and other stakeholders.